Get the high-level details you need to set up your Confluence Cloud site in order to meet your team's needs.

 These permissions are pretty broad, and don't really interact with space permissions or page restrictions.

-For full details, check out the overview of global permissions in the Administrator's Guide.
+For full details, check out the Manage global permissions in the Administrator's Guide.

 Every space has its own independent set of permissions, managed by the space admin(s), which determine the access settings for different users and groups.

 They can be used to grant or revoke permission to view, add, edit, and delete content within that space, and can be applied to groups, users, and even to anonymous users (users who aren't logged in) if need be.